epiverse-trace/tutorials/learners/reference.md

 <!-- ## R -->

 ## S

+[State variables]{#state}
+: The state variables in a model represented by [ordinary differential equations](#ordinary) are the disease states that individuals can be in e.g. if individuals can be susceptible, infectious or recovered the state variables are $S$, $I$ and $R$.
+There is an ordinary differential equation for each state variable.

 [Stochastic model]{#stochastic}
 : A model that includes some stochastic process resulting in variation in model simulations for the same initial conditions and parameters.
 Examples include stochastic differential equations, branching process models.
 For more detail see [Allen (2017)](https://doi.org/10.1016/j.idm.2017.03.001).